infernojs/eslint-plugin-inferno/docs/rules/no-find-dom-node.md

 # Prevent usage of findDOMNode (no-find-dom-node)

-Facebook will eventually deprecate `findDOMNode` as it blocks certain improvements in React in the future.
+Facebook will eventually deprecate `findDOMNode` as it blocks certain improvements in Inferno in the future.

 It is recommended to use callback refs instead.
-See [Dan Abramov comments and examples](https://github.com/yannickcr/eslint-plugin-react/issues/678#issue-165177220).
+See [Dan Abramov comments and examples](https://github.com/yannickcr/eslint-plugin-inferno/issues/678#issue-165177220).

 ## Rule Details